LucyQ19/Word-Guess-Game/README.md

 ### How My App Works:

-* First of all, the player selects any key on the keyboard to start playing.
+* The player selects any key on the keyboard to start playing.
 * The player guesses letters to determine the word, based on the length of underscores displayed on the screen.
 * If the player guesses a letter correctly, the letter goes above one of the underscores.
 * If the player does not guess correctly, the letter goes under Letters Already Guessed, and the Number of Guesses Remaining decreases by one.